galan/dms-exchange-java/README.md

 # Compatiblity
 dms-exchange-java supports the [dms-exchange-specification](https://github.com/galan/dms-exchange-specification) version 1.0.0.

-When newer versions of dms-exchange-specification will be released, they will be supported additionally.
+When newer versions of dms-exchange-specification will be released, this library is designed to be backward compatible.

 # Integration with Maven
 Just add the following dependency: